 Now, I do need to give a shout-out to my hubs.
 When I mentioned that I was thinking of staying in Cape Town for longer than the actual event, he put in a day’s leave for the Friday to look after Aria (we have a wonderful nanny on a Thursday) and encouraged me to go to Cape Town and have a great time.
 And I did.
 After the event I sat in a coffee shop and had coffee by myself.
 I had the time to sink into my own thoughts and it was wonderful!
 I met my cousin and aunt for more coffee (can’t stop, won’t stop) and then went home with them and did nothing.
 Absolutely nothing.
 And it was ah-mazing!
 I went to sleep early and when I woke up in the morning, I lay in bed for as long as I wanted to.
 We went shopping and I didn’t have to worry about anyone’s meal times except my own, and I didn’t even have to drive; it was bliss!

 I didn’t do anything opulent or particularly exciting, but it was exactly what I needed.
 When I got home to Joburg that evening I was pretty exhausted, but when I woke up the next morning I felt so much better compared to when I had left.
-I savoured every moment with Aria and I was able to talk to Dan without 10 other things on my mind.
-I was excited about upcoming blog posts and writing about them, and I felt motivated about my work.
+I savoured every moment with Aria and I was able to talk to Dan without having 10 other things on my mind.
+I felt motivated about my work.

 Is my cup full again?
 No. But it’s not empty.
 Is a night away going to become a regular thing (every three months) now?
 Nope.
 But I have learnt that sometimes a break is absolutely necessary.
 Whether it’s an entire day at the spa, an hour alone at a coffee shop or a solo night in a hotel.
 Being a parent (and sometimes, being a wife) is a full-time job, sometimes you need to get away to recharge so that you can keep doing an incredible job.
 Sometimes it’s just the thing you need to help you feel that you can actually tick everything off your to-do list and meet your deadlines without becoming a complete stress pot.